 You can consolidate several vendor bills, purchase orders, purchase returns, and purchase journals into a consolidated vendor invoice for payment instead of issuing payments for the separate vendor transactions.
 You can also consolidate customer invoices, sales orders, sales returns, and sales journals into a customer consolidated invoice that you can send to the customer.

 You can create two or more consolidated invoices on the same day for a customer or for a vendor.
-After you create a consolidated invoice for a customer or for a vendor, you can pay the vendor or receive payment from the customer and settle the consolidated invoice for the amount of the payment.
+After consolidated invoicing for a customer or for a vendor, you can pay the vendor or receive payment from the customer and settle the consolidated invoice for the amount of the payment.
+Consolidated Invoice Example covers charges of multiple subscriptions into a single transaction.
+It can be paid using a credit card, ACH, or direct deposits.

 - Invoice Amount